Matte 3D render of curled cinnamon bark sticks in warm amber tones

 Gui Zhi: Cinnamon Twig in Chinese Medicine

 In Chinese herbal medicine, we distinguish between two parts of the cinnamon tree.
-Rou Gui (cinnamon bark) warms the interior and strengthens kidney yang, the body's fundamental metabolic fire.
-Gui Zhi (cinnamon twig) works the surface: it warms the channels and moves blood through areas of stagnation.
+Rou Gui (cinnamon bark) warms the interior and strengthens kidney yang, the body's adrenal and metabolic fire.
+Gui Zhi (cinnamon twig) works the more in the vascular level: it warms the channels and moves blood through areas of stagnation.

-This distinction matters.
 Gui Zhi is the cinnamon that applies to bodywork and topical use.
-Its action is outward and moving.
+Its action is invigorating and moving.
 It drives circulation to the extremities, penetrates cold, stiff tissue, and helps other herbs reach deeper into the body.

-In clinical practice, I use warming herbs when I see a pattern of cold stagnation: tight muscles that won't release, joints that ache in cold weather, circulation that pools instead of flowing.
-Cold stagnation is one of the most common patterns I treat.
-It shows up as chronic neck and shoulder tension, lower back stiffness, cold hands and feet, and that heavy, foggy feeling after sitting too long.
+In clinical practice, warming herbs are used in patterns of cold stagnation: tight muscles that won't release, joints that ache in cold weather, circulation that pools instead of flowing.
+Cold stagnation is one of the most common patterns in chronic pain.
+It shows up as chronic neck and shoulder tension, lower back stiffness, cold hands and feet, and that heavy, sedentary feeling from low metabolic fire.

 How Warming Herbs Work on Tissue